The Tempo Long Growth & Kick-Out Plan

 As we’ve explained previously, Tempo have drawn on strong team knowledge of indexation and a research-based approach to index selection, with their plans using an equal weight, fixed dividend version of the FTSE 100, known as the FTSE 100 FDEW.

-The FTSE 100 FDEW was developed by FTSE Russell specifically with the aim of helping investment banks offer improved terms (in other words, higher potential returns or lower risks) on structured products.
+The FTSE 100 FDEW was developed by FTSE Russell specifically with the aim of helping investment banks offer improved terms (e.g. lower end of term barriers; lower conditions for generating positive returns; and higher potential returns) on structured products.
 Société Générale have an exclusive license with FTSE Russell to use the FTSE 100 FDEW.
 And Tempo have agreed exclusivity to use the index in their plans with Société Générale

-The FTSE 100 FDEW will perform differently to the FTSE 100, due to the equal weighting and fixed dividend approach.
-This means that the returns from plans linked to it might be higher or lower than the returns from similar products linked to the FTSE 100.
+However, it should be noted that the FTSE 100 FDEW will perform differently to the FTSE 100, due to the equal weighting and fixed dividend.
+This means that the returns from plans linked to it might be higher or lower than the returns from a similar product linked to the FTSE 100.

-Importantly, Tempo have identified the target market for investors in issue 14 as investors who have a positive view of the future level of the FTSE 100 FDEW, over the medium to long term.
+Importantly, Tempo have identified the target market for investors in Issue 17 as investors who have a positive view of the future level of the FTSE 100 FDEW, over the medium to long term.

 Information about the FTSE 100 FDEW can be found in the plan brochures.